Finnish Sauna Etiquette in a Nutshell

 A traditional Finnish sauna is hot as the temperature rises to 100 degrees Celcius.
 The temperature is more tolerable on the lower benches.
 Even though people in Finland tend to sit on the highest bench, a lower bench is a better choice to get used to the sauna.
 Electric heaters are common in modern saunas but wood-burning and smoke saunas are still used especially in summer cottages, because steam makes the sauna softer.

-Etiquette in a Traditional Finnish Sauna
+Etiquette in the Finnish Sauna

 Bathing Suit